Post-Operative Care Instructions for Urogynecology Surgery

 AFTER THE SURGERY WITHIN 4-6 WEEKS

-- The patient may start your usual activities, lifting light weights, and taking relaxing exercise, yet avoiding heavy activities.
+- The patient may start your usual activities, lifting light weights and taking relaxing exercise are permitted, yet avoiding heavy activities.

 - Regular light activity is encouraged several times daily.
 Walking is encouraged.
 If discomfort returns then reduce activity, take it easy, and more gradually resume activities.